MP Estate Planning UK

 Changing Distribution of Assets

-Circumstances may change between the time a will is written and when the person passes away.
-A deed of variation allows beneficiaries to alter the distribution of assets to better suit the current needs of the family.
+Circumstances often change between the time a will is written and when the person dies — sometimes by years or even decades.
+A deed of variation allows beneficiaries to update the distribution to reflect current reality.

 Protecting Vulnerable Beneficiaries